 - The gestational sac appears empty, without an embryo inside, due to early embryonic arrest.

 - The gestational sac contains an embryo, but no fetal heartbeat can be detected due to late embryonic arrest.

-- The embryo dies but the gestational sac remains in the body for weeks or even months.
-It usually happens between weeks 8 and 12 of pregnancy.
-Pregnancy symptoms disappear eventually, the uterus stops growing, and pregnancy tests are negative 10 weeks after fetal death approximately.
+- the embryo dies, but the woman is unable to eliminate the gestational sac for several weeks or even months.
+It usually occurs between weeks 8 and 12 of gestation.
+What happens is that the symptoms of pregnancy gradually disappear, the uterus stops growing, and the pregnancy tests become negative, approximately 10 days after fetal death.